Heya folks! It's Friday, and that means it's time for the weekly Solus roundup!

 - Add patch so that LLVM uses newer

-features by default - Temporarily disable PGO.
+- Temporarily disable PGO.
 It will be re-enabled post LLVM 19.

 - Rename

-, matching the Serpent versions of these packages.
+llvm-clang to clang and llvm-clang-devel to clang-devel, matching the Serpent versions of these packages.
 Transition packages are kept until all reverse dependencies have been rebuilt to shift the dependencies.

 In other news, Firefox has been updated to 133.
 With this version, Firefox now has a new anti-tracking feature, Bounce Tracking Protection, which is now available in Enhanced Tracking Protection's "Strict" mode, and the sidebar to view tabs from other devices can now be opened via the Tab overview menu.
 The full release notes can be found here.